 Traditional data centre vs micro data centre deployments - who wins?

-The energy management automation specialist has released a report that explains why prefabricated micro data centres are the future for edge computing as alternatives like traditional builds and server rooms are far more expensive options for doing the same job.
+The energy management automation specialist has released a report that explains why prefabricated micro data centers are the future for edge computing as alternatives like traditional builds and server rooms are far more expensive options for doing the same job.

-So long as network latency is not a vital factor the micro data centre approach was found to offer considerable savings in capital expenditure because one does not have to build an entirely new facility and therefore can exploit the sunk costs in terms of building space, utility power, backup generators and cooling that has already gone into an existing facility.
+So long as network latency is not a vital factor the micro data center approach was found to offer considerable savings in capital expenditure because one does not have to build an entirely new facility and therefore can exploit the sunk costs in terms of building space, utility power, backup generators and cooling that has already gone into an existing facility.

-However, if some of the 200 micro data centres are geographically located away from the others, network latency might be affected, which means there could be some instances when the purpose built approach with all the IT in the same location will be preferable.
+However, if some of the 200 micro data centers are geographically located away from the others, network latency might be affected, which means there could be some instances when the purpose built approach with all the IT in the same location will be preferable.

-There are a number of drivers behind the growth in adoption of micro data centres, including scalability and the need to match increasing IT capacity more closely to expected load, speed of deployment to rapidly respond to changing requirements, reliability, and the desire to outsource applications to the cloud or colocation facilities.
+There are a number of drivers behind the growth in adoption of micro data centers, including scalability and the need to match increasing IT capacity more closely to expected load, speed of deployment to rapidly respond to changing requirements, reliability, and the desire to outsource applications to the cloud or colocation facilities.

 Schneider Electric says this last trend is a growing one that is frequently accompanied by a desire to keep certain legacy or mission critical applications hosted on infrastructure in house.